Skip to content

 How ANA Profile or ENA 18 Blot Panel Test is Performed?

-• A trained and experienced technician collects 3 mL of venous blood samples.
+• A trained and experienced technician collects 3 mL of venous blood sample.

 • Serum is separated from the blood by centrifuging the sample.